raghu1818/art-community/README.md

 An E-commerce Website Using Django as Backend and HTML,CSS,JavaScript as Frontend.
-The website name is Art_community.